-- 66. In Georgia, the issuance of environmental permit is covered under the Law on Environmental Impact Permits (EIP), which has entered into force in January 2008.
-Consistent with other relevant environment protection law, the tasks of this Law are as follows: - a) To define and protect the rights and responsibilities of a developer, public and the State in the field of permitting; - b) To protect the environment and natural resources from irreversible qualitative and quantitative changes and promote their rational use. - 67.
-As stated, a person intending to undertake any of the listed Activities in the Law shall initiate the process of obtaining the Permit from the Ministry (Ministry of Environment and Natural Protection) according to the following the steps: - STEP 1: Environmental Impact Assessment The first step is to undertake Assessment process, the objective of which is to examine the activity vis-à-vis the protection of various components of the environment, population, landscape and cultural heritage.
+69. In Georgia, the issuance of environmental permit is covered under the Law on Environmental Impact Permits (EIP), which has entered into force in January 2008.
+Consistent with other relevant environment protection law, the tasks of this Law are as follows:

+- a) To define and protect the rights and responsibilities of a developer, public and the State in the field of permitting; - b) To protect the environment and natural resources from irreversible qualitative and quantitative changes and promote their rational use.

+70. As stated, a person intending to undertake any of the listed Activities in the Law shall initiate the process of obtaining the Permit from the Ministry (Ministry of Environment and Natural Protection) according to the following the steps:

+- STEP 1: Environmental Impact Assessment The first step is to undertake Assessment process, the objective of which is to examine the activity vis-à-vis the protection of various components of the environment, population, landscape and cultural heritage.
 The assessment shall study, identify and describe any direct and indirect impact of the Activity on human health and safety, vegetation and animals, soil, air, water, climate, landscape, ecosystems and historical monuments, or the combination of these factors, including the impact of these factors on cultural heritage and socio-economic factors.
 The Assessment shall also include the development of strategies for impact control and monitoring, mitigation and prevention.
-The assessment shall be compiled in an
+The assessment shall be compiled in an Environmental Impact Assessment Report which shall also outline the possible areas of risk and provides proactive solutions to foreseeable emergencies.
+A Public Hearing (Consultation) shall be held to involve the public with prior announcement to the public. - STEP 2: Application to the Ministry An application shall be submitted by the Permit Seeker to the Ministry with official request for the Issuance of a Permit.
+The application shall be presented along with the required project documentation.

-&lt;sup>3 Contrary to ADB's SPS 2009, in Georgia, there is no categorization of projects; hence all impact assessment for any project is referred to as Environmental Impact Assessment
+&lt;sup>3 Contrary to ADB's SPS 2009, in Georgia, there is no categorization of projects; hence all impact assessment for any project is referred to as Environmental Impact Assessment.